Mayeu/mayeu.me/site/content/post/how-to-import-digital-ocean-managed-k8s-in-rancher/index.md

 ---
 layout: post
-title: "How Import a Managed Digital Ocean Kubernetes cluster in Rancher"
+title: "How to Import a Managed Digital Ocean Kubernetes cluster in Rancher"
 category: blog
-draft: true
-translationKey: docker-system-prune
+date: 2019-04-27
 lang: en
-aliases:
-  - /blog/cleaning-unused-docker-data/
 ---

 *This post contains affiliate links to [Digital Ocean][DO].
 It will get you